csyben/PYRO-NN-Layers/README.rst

 ========

-Python Reconstruction Operators in Machine Learning (PYRO-NN-Layers) brings state-of-the-art reconstruction algorithm to neuralnetwork integrated into Tensorflow.
+Python Reconstruction Operators in Machine Learning (PYRO-NN-Layers) brings state-of-the-art reconstruction algorithm to neural network integrated into Tensorflow.
 This Repository contains the actual Layer implementation as CUDA kernels and the necessary C++ Information Control Classes according to Tensorflow API.

-For convinient use of the layers also install https://github.com/csyben/PYRO-NN
+For convenient use of the layers also install https://github.com/csyben/PYRO-NN

 The publication can be found under (https://frameworkpaper)